 Turn the heat off after peppers change color to charred, pale green.

-Pour the whisked dal into the tadka and turn the heat to medium now
+Pour the whisked dal into the tadka gently and turn the heat to medium now

 Combine 1/2 tsp salt, pinch of sugar and 1tsp lime juice into the dal.